Jamaica Wedding Traditions

 - Community announcement: News spreads through village elders first

-- Ring superstition: “Wearing a ring on your wedding finger before marriage reduces chances of getting married”
+- Ring superstition: According to tradition, wearing a ring on your wedding finger before marriage is believed to reduce chances of getting married

 - Planning period: 6-12 month “preps time” typical